 How to Ensure That Used Classic Car You’re Buying Isn’t a Rip-Off

 You’ve saved up money and done your research.
 You’re finally ready to buy that vintage car you’ve always dreamed of owning.
-Just because you’re ready to make ownership a reality, though, shouldn’t mean you should buy the first Pontiac GTO you come across.
+Just because you’re ready to make ownership a reality, though, doesn’t mean you should buy the first Pontiac GTO you come across.
 Like any used car, classic models can be money pits, too.
 Avoid financial pitfalls and scams when buying a used classic car by looking for these telltale signs.

-Get a Professional Opinion: Just because you’ve thoroughly researched this model and think about it constantly doesn’t necessarily mean you have the same critical eye that a mechanic or appraiser would.
+Just because you’ve thoroughly researched this model and think about it constantly doesn’t necessarily mean you have the same critical eye that a mechanic or appraiser would.
 Your enthusiasm for buying your dream car might compel you to overlook warning signs.
 Look for someone in your neighborhood who’s reputable and familiar with the nuances of classic cars.